 Positive Energy Homes

 Positive Energy Homes are Zero Energy Homes that are so efficient that the homes produce more energy than they consume.
 They are the gold standard for green homes.
 A home can be designed and built as a Positive Energy Home from the start, or homeowners can gradually transform their Zero Energy Home into a Positive Energy Home.
-The excess energy produced can, in some states, be sold back to the grid, or it can be used to power solar vehicles or tools.
+The excess energy produced can, in some states, be sold back to the grid, or it can be used to power solar vehicles, lawn and yard equipment or power tools.